DETAILED ACTION

 - a plurality of coils [3, 4] wound about the magnetic core structure, wherein the third core disposed between the first core and the second core with the first core arranged on one side of the third core and the second core arranged on the other side of the third core opposite to the first core.

-It would have been an obvious to one having ordinary skill in the art, before the effective filing date of the claimed invention, to use MANC material for the cores of Frederick, as suggested by AAPA and Kapoor et al., for the purpose of controlling and/or achieving magnetic flux/field.
+It would have been an obvious to one having ordinary skill in the art, before the effective filing date of the claimed invention, to use the cores arrangement of Cole, in Kernick, as modified, for the purpose of facilitating different desired magnetic flux/field.

-The structure of Frederick and AAPA or Kapoor et al. with the magnetic core structure and coils would provide leakage inductance.
+The structure of Kernick, as modified, with the magnetic core structure and coils would provide leakage inductance.

 Regarding claim 16, the specific use of the first, second and third cores are leakage and magnetizing cores would have been an obvious for the purpose of improving leakage.